Azure/azure-cosmosdb-spark/samples/lambda/readme.md

  1. We will use the [Stream feed from Twitter to CosmosDB](https://github.com/tknandu/TwitterCosmosDBFeed) as our mechanism to push **new data** into Cosmos DB.
  2. The **batch layer** is comprised of the *master dataset* (an immutable, append-only set of raw data) and ethe ability to pre-compute batch views of the data that will be pushed into the **serving layer**
     * The [Lambda Architecture Re-architected - Batch Layer]() notebook [ipynb]() | [html]() queries the *master dataset* set of batch views.
+ 3. The **serving layer** is comprised of pre-computed data resulting in batch views (e.g. aggregations, specific slicers, etc.) for fast queries.
     * The [Lambda Architecture Re-architected - Batch to Serving Layer]() notebook [ipynb]() | [html]() pushes the *batch* data to the *serving layer*; i.e. Spark will query a batch collection of tweets, process it, and store it into another collection (i.e. *computed batch*).